-There are a variety of ways to arrive and get around the Kitsap Peninsula.
-A tourist favorite is to ride aboard the beautiful WA State Ferry.
-If you are driving or arriving via the Seattle Tacoma Airport south of Seattle, you can drive, catch a shuttle, or bike across the impressive Tacoma Narrows Bridge.
-You can also fly in via the Bremerton National Airport.
+There are a variety of ways to arrive to and get around the Kitsap Peninsula.
+A tourist favorite is to ride aboard the beautiful WA State Ferries.
+If you are driving or arriving via the Seattle-Tacoma International Airport south of Seattle, you can drive, catch a shuttle or bike across the impressive Tacoma Narrows Bridge.
+You also can fly in via the Bremerton National Airport.
 Below is information about a few transportation services available.
 Use the Search Transportation filter to look for other options.
 Check traffic conditions on state highways at WSDOT Traffic Alerts and locally at Kitsap County Public Works - Road Reports.

 Check traffic conditons locally at Kitsap County Public Works Road Reports.

-Ride an original 1900's Mosquito Fleet Ferry still in operation today!
-The scenic 10-minute ride transports visitors between Bremerton and Port Orchard.
-Weekdays, Saturday & Special Events: Weekday Commute Only between Annapolis and Bremerton. $2 cash only each way.
+Ride an original 1900s Mosquito Fleet Ferry still in operation today!
+The scenic, 10-minute ride takes visitors between Bremerton and Port Orchard weekdays, Saturdays & special events.
+Weekdays also goes between Bremerton and Annapolis. $2 each way (cash only, please).

-The Kitsap Peninsula is accessible from the Olympic Peninsula (North West) via the Hood Canal Bridge, from Shelton (South West) via HWY 3 and from Tacoma (South) via HWY 16 and the Tacoma Narrows Bridge.
-Traffice updates and web cams are available on the WSDOT site, Hood Canal and Tacoma Narrows.
+The Kitsap Peninsula is accessible from the Olympic Peninsula (northwest) via the Hood Canal Bridge, from Shelton (southwest) via HWY 3 and from Tacoma (south) via HWY 16 and the Tacoma Narrows Bridge.
+Traffic updates and web cams are available on the sites for WSDOT, Hood Canal and Tacoma Narrows.

-If you are arriving via the Seattle-Tacoma International Airport its about a 30-minute ride get to the Tacoma Narrows Bridge that crosses over to the Kitsap Peninsula region.
+If you are arriving via the Seattle-Tacoma International Airport, it's about a 30-minute ride to the Tacoma Narrows Bridge, which leads to the Kitsap Peninsula.
 You can rent a car, use a shuttle or other charter service.
-The region is also served by two local airports; the Bremerton National Airport and the Tacoma Narrows Airport.
+The region also is served by two smaller airports: the Bremerton National Airport and the Tacoma Narrows Airport.